 Keep a first-aid kit in your home and in your car.
 Visit the

-FEMA Emergency Preparedness checklist for recommended items.
+FEMA Emergency Preparedness website for recommended items.

 Make a list of emergency phone numbers (including 1-877-737-2662 to report outages).